Download · public preview

 iwr -useb https://swarmmarshal.com/install.ps1 | iex

-Opens the getting started guide, pulls the release manifest, installs, creates a swarmmarshal launcher, and opens the app.
+Opens the getting started guide, pulls the release manifest, verifies the checksum, and runs the signed Windows setup package.
 Cloud LLM API usage is billed by your provider, so set provider-side caps before adding keys.

 macOS · Terminal